dacapocreations/DND/DND Day 2.md

 title: Beets

 ```
-Speaker 1
-00:01 -> 01:00
+[Mary-Anne]
-But.
-As you all are approaching a town, you see the gates, which are in front of you.
-But you also.
-Um.
-You also see a lake.
-And.
-That's, you know, ways off?
-Like?
-Like East, you see a figure heading towards the lake and he has.
-What looks like he's carrying a sack?
+As you all are approaching a town, you see the gates which are in front of you - but, you also see a lake that is a ways off far East.
+You see a figure heading towards the lake and he has what looks like he's carrying a sack.
 So those are the two things as you are emerging through the woods after fighting your scarecrow and fighting the willowisp.
-Um.
-You see a figure heading towards the lake and?
-The town Gates with its bloody dead wolf heads hanging from Pikes.
+You see a figure heading towards the lake and the town gates with its bloody dead wolf heads hanging from pikes.

-Mmm

-Speaker 2   01:00
-Paste.

-Speaker 1   01:02
+[Jesse]
+Hmmm.

+[Andrew]
+Based.

+[Huth]
-Ominous,
+Ominous, but...

-Speaker 2   01:03
-But

-Speaker 1   01:06
-Spooky,

-Speaker 2   01:07
+[Andrew]
+Spooky.

+[Huth]
 Yeah.

-Speaker 1   01:08
+[Mary-Anne]
 The figure is not walking very steadily.
-If you all want to roll perception checks to see if you can gather any more details about the figure.
+If you all want, roll perception checks to see if you can gather any more details about the figure.
+He's carrying the...

 Would you say?